Albert Hilger

 Albert Hilger (2 May 1839 in Homburg - 18 May 1905 in Possenhofen) was a German pharmacologist and chemist, known for his work in the field of food chemistry.

 He worked as a pharmacy assistant in the cities of Mannheim, Karlsruhe and Saarbrücken, and studied mathematics and sciences at the Polytechnic in Karlsruhe.
-In 1860 he continued his education at the University of Würzburg, receiving his PhD two years later in Heidelberg.
-Later on, he spent several years as an assistant to chemist Johann Joseph Scherer at Würzburg.
+In 1860, he continued his education at the University of Würzburg, receiving his PhD two years later at Heidelberg University.
+Later on, he spent several years as an assistant to chemist Johann Joseph Scherer at the University of Würzburg.

-In 1868 he established a private agricultural-chemistry laboratory, and during the following year, obtained his habilitation at Würzburg.
-In 1872 he became an associate professor of pharmacy and applied chemistry at the University of Erlangen, where in 1875 he attained a full professorship.
-In 1892 he succeeded Ludwig Andreas Buchner as a professor at the University of Munich.
+In 1868, he established a private agricultural-chemistry laboratory, and during the following year, obtained his habilitation at the University of Würzburg.
+In 1872, he became an associate professor of pharmacy and applied chemistry at the University of Erlangen, where in 1875 he attained a full professorship.
+In 1892, he succeeded Ludwig Andreas Buchner as a professor at the Ludwig-Maximilians-Universität München.